Paddelu/Blackjack/README.md

 # Blackjack
 Last update: 29.12.15

-How many wins can get against the dealer in a row?
+How many wins can you get against the dealer in a row?

 1. Open index.html with browser.
 2. Press hit to deal more cards.